Open Offices: Benefits & Downsides

 It seems that everyone is shifting from cubicle-heavy spaces to open-office floor plans.
 Open offices fit in line with an image of a “trendy” office space, categorized by optimal lighting, branded decorations, and collaborative, invigorated employees.
 However, open offices simply aren’t for everyone.
 If you’re thinking about making this shift in your workplace, first consider the pros and cons of an open-office floor plan.

-Perks of an Open-Office Floor Plan
+Benefits of an Open-Office Floor Plan

 Open offices create an atmosphere of great collaboration between all levels of employees.
 No longer are upper-level individuals and bosses cordoned away in their grand and intimidating office.
 Everyone is on even ground, which breaks down the boundaries for creative and productive exchange.
 Additional benefits of this layout include: